tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/test-analyzer.md

   "charFilters": (optional) [ "char_filter_name" ]
 }
 ```
-The `analyzer_name`, `tokenizer_name`, `token_filter_name` and `char_filter_name` need to be valid names of predefined or custom analyzers, tokenizers, token filters and char filters for the index.
-To learn more about the process of lexical analysis see [Analysis in Azure Search](https://aka.ms/azsanalysis).
+The `analyzer_name`, `tokenizer_name`, `token_filter_name` and `char_filter_name` need to be valid names of predefined or custom analyzers, tokenizers, token filters, and char filters for the index.
+To learn more about the process of lexical analysis, see [Analysis in Azure Search](https://aka.ms/azsanalysis).

 ## Response